jo-hannes/craftbeerpi3_exporter/README.md

 # craftbeerpi_exporter
 * [CraftBeerPi3](https://github.com/Manuel83/craftbeerpi3) exporter for Prometheus
 * [CraftBeerPi4](https://github.com/Manuel83/craftbeerpi4) exporter for Prometheus
+  * Right now, you need the at least avollkopf/craftbeerpi4@2d55410 until this gets merged to Manuels main repo.

 Based on Robust Perception's python exporter example: For more information see (https://www.robustperception.io/writing-json-exporters-in-python)